zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 **Added**:

 - Added unit tests for the FTP USS functionality
-- Added the new logger API.
-You can now use the Zowe Explorer API logger functions to standardize messages and specify message severity
+- Standardized the user interface and log messages with severity specifications using the Zowe Explorer API logger functions

 For more information, see [Changelog](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-ftp-extension/CHANGELOG.md).